Yandex Cloud

 wg_client_dns - List of DNS server addresses in the management cloud network the admin workstation will use after establishing a WireGuard tunnel to the jump VM. string 192.168.1.2, 192.168.2.2

-5. Deploy the resources in the cloud using Terraform:
+5. Deploy your cloud resources using Terraform:

 1. Initialize Terraform: